mtwebb/docs/src/pages/concepts.md

 The individual values of this property can then be customized for different instances of the card.

-### Behavior
+### Rule

-Every component has a default set of Behaviors.
-For example, a deck can be shuffled.
-However, games often require further customization.
-You might want a deck to be replenished and shuffled once it runs out, say.
-These sorts of complex interactions are created by attaching new Behaviors to Components.
-Note that you don't have to write any code to create a new Behavior.
+Rules are series of steps that describe how a particular game situation is meant to be played out.
+They might describe what happens when a particular card is played, or describe the overall flow of the game.
+Rules are assembled using a powerful visual scripting system that doesn't require writing any code.

 ### Trait

 A Trait is like a partially fleshed out component.
-It is also a collection of Properties, Behaviors and layout.
+It is also a collection of Properties, Rules and layout.
 It can be used to store things that are shared across multiple Components.
-For example, your game might have cards and hex tiles that both have a cost Property and an associated Behavior that determines how the object is purchased.
+For example, your game might have cards and hex tiles that both have a cost Property and an associated Rule that determines how the object is purchased.
 One option would be to define these things in both places, but a better approach would be to define them in a Trait and then import the Trait in both components.